Translations

 Wednesday, November 11, 2020

-Election 2020 -- including the months of lead up, Election Day, and the ongoing follow up -- is an indication that a once great nation is now a “banana republic.”
-I used to watch the 24-hour “fair and balanced” station an hour or so in the evenings.
+Election Day, 2020 -- in the context of the months, leading up to the day, the day itself, and the ongoing follow up -- is an indication that a once great nation is now a “banana republic.”
+I used to watch the 24-hour “fair and balanced” station, an hour or so, in the evenings.
 I don’t follow the details, as some do.
-My good friend, Jim C., keeps me posted via his e-mails.
+My good friend, Jim C., keeps me updated, by his emails.

 To my understanding, the “vote early and often” gang must have done well.
 The puppet string socialist, Biden, has won, apparently.
 Trump, and his allies, might be able to force a valid recount.
-The dirty tricksters, however, seem to have won it for the Puppet.
-Of course, the Puppet, unless he is enhanced by whatever medicine he’s given, doesn’t know for what office he ran, in what state he’s in, etc. His co-president will become president eventually, once the Puppet resigns or is “declared unfit for office.”
+The dirty tricksters, however, seem to have won it, for the Puppet.
+Of course, the Puppet, unless he is enhanced by whatever medicine he’s given, doesn’t know, for what office he ran, in what state he is, and so forth.
+His vice-president could become president eventually, if the Puppet resigns or is declared unfit for office.

-I had a brief phone conversation with the daughter of my wife’s sister yesterday, on her birthday.
-One of my remarks was that I’d keep doing my best in this “mad, mad, new world we’re in.”
+I had a brief phone conversation, with the daughter of my wife’s sister yesterday, on her birthday.
+One of my remarks was that I’d keep doing my best, in this “mad, mad, new world, in which we live.”
 It wasn’t my usual sarcastic humor.
 I was and am serious.

-Okay, that’s enough for “polyticks!”
-Let fast forward seven days, or a week, to today’s date – Veterans Day.
+Okay, that’s enough of “poly-tics!”
+Let fast forward seven days, to today’s date – Veterans Day.

 I wish that this once great nation would act right and live up to the sacrifices of so many veterans – many gone and many still living.
 Veterans love this nation.
 So many in this nation do not.